chrisryan91/CheesyStore_PP5/README.md

 ##### Product

 The Product model contains the information to store details of the product for sale.
-The origin, category, cheesetype and rating fields are linked with foreign keys to the others models in this folder:
+The origin, category, cheesetype and rating fields are linked with foreign keys to the others models in this folder in a one-to-many relationship.
+The rating model is linked to the Product model but in a many-to-one relationship.

-1. category
+1. category (Foreign Key, Category)
-2. cheesetype
+2. cheesetype (Foreign Key, CheeseType)
-3. origin
+3. origin (Foreign Key, Origin)
 4. sku
 5. name
 6. description